Unity-Technologies/com.unity.multiplayer.docs/docs/learn/listenserverhostarchitecture.md

 ### Disadvantages

-- Network performance relies on the residential internet connection of the host player and their machine's output effeciency.
+- Network performance relies on the residential internet connection of the host player and their machine's output efficiency.
 Both may cause the remote players connecting to the host to suffer performance issues.
 - The host player may have a large latency advantage over the remote players.
 - With access to all of the game world's information, the host player has an easier opportunity to cheat.
 - The server, i.e. the game ceases to exist when the host player leaves the game.

 ### Advantages

-- Essentially free
+- Essentially free compard to dedicated server options.
 - Doesn't require special infrastructure or forward planning to set up.
 This makes them common use for LAN parties because latency and bandwidth issues aren't a concern.

 ## When to use a listen server architecture